palpants/folding-content/README.md

     .unfolded-content {
       width: 100%;
     }

     .menu-item:hover,
     .close-unfolded-content:hover {
       cursor: pointer;
     }

     .active-item:after {
-      /* Add an arrow or something to denote this is the active item */ }
+      Add an arrow or something to denote this is the active item }

 Check out the demo for additional styling.

 ## TODO
   - Make demo prettier
+  - Transition to using jQuery cache

 ## Changelog